Alisa Kleybanova: 2011

 Kleybanova's 2011 tour started-off on a bad note as she lost to wildcard Sally Peers in the first round at Brisbane International but fared better at doubles, winning with compatriot Pavlyuchenkova for her fourth WTA doubles title.

 She went off on a better note at the Sydney International by upsetting fifth seed Francesca Schiavone and prevailing over María José Martínez Sánchez.
 After defeating Dominika Cibulková, she would lose to No. 3 seed Kim Clijsters, 6–4, 3–6, 6–7.

-At the Indian Wells Open, Kleybanova went on to reach the fourth round where she lost to world No. 1, Caroline Wozniacki.
+At Indian Wells, Kleybanova went on to reach the fourth round in which she lost to world No. 1, Caroline Wozniacki.

 She had to withdraw from the French Open due to illness and was thus replaced by Anastasia Pivovarova.
 However, she remained seeded, because she withdrew late from the tournament.

 On 14 July, it was revealed that Alisa had been diagnosed with stage 2 Hodgkin's lymphoma.
 This provided an explanation to her withdrawals from tournaments in Roland Garros and Wimbledon.
 She underwent treatment in Italy, her last tournament of 2011 being played in Rome.